upper/site/tour/tutorials/records/01/README.md

 }
 ```

-The `Validator` interface could be used to run validations against the record's
+You can use the `Validator` interface to run validations against the record's
-own data.
+data.

-> The `db.Record` interface is only available for databases that support
-> transactions, such as CockroachDB, PostgreSQL, MySQL, MSSQL, SQLite and ql.